Kalani Sitake: Coaching career

 However, football operations were halted when nationwide lockdowns were implemented due to the COVID-19 pandemic.
-BYU was set to face another tough schedule, with opponents such as Utah, Michigan State, Arizona State, Minnesota, Missouri, and Stanford being highlights.
+BYU was set to face another tough schedule, with opponents such as the U of U, Michigan State, Arizona State, Minnesota, Missouri, and Stanford.
 All these games were cancelled due to the Power Five conferences largely opting to restrict games to within their leagues, leaving the Cougars with only three games.
 Holmoe gradually re-built the season by adding several teams on short notice, allowing the Cougars to play as many games as possible.

-Wilson won back the starting job, and Sitake guided the team through the revamped schedule with massive success.
+Wilson won back the starting job, and successfully Sitake guided the team through the revamped schedule.
 The Cougars finished the 2020 season with an 11–1 record, defined by Wilson's resurgence in production.
 The team finished with a No. 11 national ranking in both the AP Top 25 poll and the Amway Coaches' Poll, their highest final ranking since 1996.
 It was also the team's first 11-game winning season since 2009, and their first one-loss season since 1996.
-Several players on the team, including Wilson, opted to forego their senior seasons and declare for the NFL Draft.
+Several players on the team, including Wilson, opted to forego their senior seasons and declare for the NFL draft.
 Offensive coordinator Jeff Grimes departed BYU after the season, taking offensive line coach Eric Mateos with him to Baylor.
 Sitake promoted quarterbacks coach Aaron Roderick to replace Grimes.

 In his sixth season as head coach at BYU, Sitake replaced Wilson with starting quarterback Jaren Hall.
-Following a 24–16 win against Arizona, BYU faced Utah for the first time since 2019.
+Following a 24–16 win against Arizona, BYU faced the U of U for the first time since 2019.
 BYU entered the game as a 7-point underdog.
-However, BYU won the game 26–17 and ended the Utes 9-win streak against the Cougars with a strong defensive and offensive dominance.
+However, BYU won the game 26–17 and ended the Utes' 9-win streak against the Cougars with a strong defensive and offensive dominance.

+He was inducted into the Polynesian Football Hall of Fame on January 18, 2025 at the Polynesian Cultural Center in Laie, Hawaii.

 Personal life

-Sitake is a member of the LDS Church.
+Sitake is a member of The Church of Jesus Christ of Latter-day Saints.
 After his freshman year at BYU in 1994, Sitake served as a missionary in the California Oakland Mission.
 He has a bachelor's degree in English from BYU.
 He and his wife, Timberly, are the parents of four children.